wistefan/ai-marketplace/README.md

 #### Architecture

-The following diagrams gives an overview of the involved organisations and components for the i4Trust use case.
+The following diagram gives an overview of the involved organisations and components for the i4Trust use case.

 ![i4Trust-Architecture](./doc/img/i4Trust_Architecture.png)